hackstedt/.zsh/README.md

 ## Quick note

 Make zsh the default shell:

-$ chsh -s $(which zsh)
+        chsh -s $(which zsh)

+Make the plugin directory:

+        mkdir ~/.zsh/plugins

-Follow the instructions on this side, to install zsh-syntax-highlighting: https://github.com/zsh-users/zsh-syntax-highlighting To to tweak this: https://github.com/zsh-users/zsh-syntax-highlighting
+Follow the instructions on this side, to install (in the folder you just made) the zsh-syntax-highlighting:

+https://github.com/zsh-users/zsh-syntax-highlighting

+To to tweak the plugin mentioned above (also in the plugin folder):

+https://github.com/zsh-users/zsh-syntax-highlighting